addff/2503-ITT440/10% Individual Assignment/M3CS2554A/NUR FARAH FAIZZAH BINTI RAHMAT/README.md

 ## 2503 - ITT440
 ## NAME : NUR FARAH FAIZZAH BINTI RAHMAT
 ## STUDENT ID : 2023213584
-## TITTLE : CVG & IMAGE PROCESSING USING PYTHON
+## TITTLE : CVG & IMAGE PROCESSING USING IMAGEHASH IN PYTHON
 ### OBJECTIVES :
 * To acquire proficiency in utilizing Python libraries, particularly imagehash, for the analysis and processing of digital images
 * To implement hashing techniques for the purpose of evaluating visual similarities and differences between digital image